 Saline Valley Hot Springs in Death Valley

 If you are brave enough to drive for three hours over a dusty, rock-covered 55-mile road in the hottest place on earth, you’ll be rewarded with one of the most unique Southern California hot springs experiences: Saline Valley Hot Springs AKA the “warm springs”.
-You can soak in multiple natural hot pools at Saline Valley, meet eccentric locals, and enjoy the equally-odd wild donkeys.
-The surrounding region of Death Valley is known for its unique history, nature, climate, and people.
-You may even wonder if you’re still in California, the promised land of beaches and Hollywood.
-Then you’ll see the palm trees and know you’re in the right place.
+You can soak in multiple natural hot pools at Saline Valley, meet eccentric locals and enjoy the equally odd wild donkeys.

 Saline Valley Hot Springs Facilities

-All the dusty traveler will find here is a vault toilet, a shower, a dishwashing sink, and nothing else.
+All the dusty traveler will find here is a vault toilet, a shower, a dishwashing sink and nothing else.
 If you’re looking for an off-the-grid experience, you’ll find it here, where there is no cell phone reception, and the wild coyotes and donkeys are eager for your food.
-Pack food, drinking water, toiletries, and a satellite communication device.
+Pack food, drinking water, toiletries and a satellite communication device.

-There are three hot springs areas: Upper Warm Spring, Lower Warm Spring, and Palm Spring.
-Each spring area has multiple separate soaking pools surrounded by artificial rock walls, stone seats, sitting stumps, and palm trees.
+There are three hot springs areas: Upper Warm Spring, Lower Warm Spring and Palm Spring.
+Each spring area has multiple separate soaking pools surrounded by artificial rock walls, stone seats, sitting stumps and palm trees.
 The largest pool is the 15-foot-wide Volcano Pool, and each pool can fit several people.
 The hottest soak is the Wizard Pool, which can reach up to 112°F.

 Seasonal Access Information

 The best months to visit Saline Valley Hot Springs are between October and April, as the average daily temperatures range from 35°F to 70°F. Evenings and early mornings may reach freezing, making the hot springs an ideal destination.
-Lower elevations have little to no rain and almost zero chance of snow.
-However, winter weather may cause the hot springs to be unreachable at higher elevations such as the North Pass (7,300 feet).

-In contrast, the summer months (May through September) are the last time you want to visit hot springs.
-The desert air in Death Valley National Park is so hot it can be fatal, as daily temperatures typically reach 120°F, even in the shade.
 The park holds the world record for the hottest air temperature: 134.1°F. There is little respite in the evening too, when temperatures dip to only around 90°F. If you have a breakdown or get a flat tire, you won’t want to wait for hours in the heat.

 Overnight Options: Camping

-Saline Valley Hot Springs offer dispersed camping for those with tents or recreational vehicles.
+Saline Valley Hot Springs offers dispersed camping for those with tents or recreational vehicles.
 Given extreme desert temperatures and lack of amenities, you should camp with a high-clearance recreational vehicle such as a rugged off-road camper.
 The maximum stay for overnight campers is 30 days.

 Access and Usage Fees